 Feature toggles also give you the ability to do A/B testing, where you can compare how different versions of your product perform against each other.
 This allows you to use data to inform product decisions, a concept known as data-driven product development, which you’ll learn more about in Part 10.

 The ability to separate deployment from release, carefully ramp new features, and quickly shut off features that are causing issues is such a huge advantage in agility, that once you get past a certain scale as a company, you should consider wrapping all new features in feature toggles.
 To be fair, feature toggles have some drawbacks, too.
 To use feature toggles, you have to run and maintain an extra feature toggle service, or pay for one from a 3rd party.
-Moreover, as you add more if-statements with feature toggle lookups, you get more forks in your code.
-This makes the code harder to maintain and test.
+Moreover, as you add more if-statements with feature toggle lookups, you get more forks in your code, which makes the code harder to maintain and test.
 If you’re going to use feature toggles, you’ll need to create the discipline (and automation) to ensure that you systematically remove if-statements for feature toggles that are unlikely to change again (e.g., feature toggles more than 1 year old).
-But this is a small price to pay for the superpowers you gain; the first time you’re paged at 3 AM, and you’re able to resolve the issue in minutes by shutting off a feature toggle, and going back to sleep, you’ll see what I mean.
+But this is a small price to pay for the superpowers you gain.
+The first time you’re paged at 3 AM, and you’re able to resolve the issue in minutes by shutting off a feature toggle, and going back to sleep, you’ll see what I mean.

 Promotion workflows are also worth adopting at most companies, as they give you multiple chances to catch errors before